unknown321/wampy/USAGE.md

 Issues:

-- Dropdowns and tables in settings are broken, so not all values are selectable for `DSD` and `Hi-Res`.
 - Default reels have a lot of textures, which may negatively impact performance.
 Sometimes reboot is required after changing settings.
 - Changing active skin to cassette may crash device if there is not enough memory at the moment.